 Most of what we share at Cork Hounds is happy or informational.
-This post is one that has more meaning and emotion than all the rest.
-Late last year, I lost my best friend, Bentley.
+This post has more meaning and emotion than all the rest.
+For in November of 2017, I lost my best friend, Bentley.
 To remember and immortalize him as best I could, I began writting Bentley's story in early 2018, that would ultimately come to occupy this corner of our site.
 I come here often, to remember him, and the time we shared, making small tweaks/improvements.
-The journey that started nearly 15 years ago is so rich with adventures and memories, that thinking about it in detail has been difficult.
+The journey that started nearly 15 years prior to his passing is so rich with adventures and memories, that thinking about it in detail has been difficult.
 However, it is important to me that Bentley be remembered; he lived a special and unique life, one that had such a profound impact on my own.
 He was the first Cork Hound, after all.
-So, I will likely add to this over time.

 Before moving to Germany, I often thought about getting a Dachshund of my own.
 My parents and I had a family Dachshund during my teens and early twenties whom I loved dearly.
 I really like the personality of the breed.
 One afternoon in 2002, a friend of mine and I were discussing dogs; I shared my desire to have one, and she suggested names for my future pooch, one of which was Bentley.
 I really liked that name and it stuck with me.
 After I moved to Germany in early 2003, I picked up a Stars and Strips newspaper.
 Inside was an advertisement for Dachshund puppies!
 I decided to investigate.

 Bentley was born in a family farmhouse in the town of Giebelstadt, Germany in June of 2003.
 The farmhouse is/was part of the Dashing Dackels compound, a Kennel/Breeder of Dachshunds (and Collies at that time).
 The word "Dackel" is German for Dachshund.
 In July/August, I decided to make the 1 hour and 30 minute trip to Giebelstadt to visit the breeder and meet their pups.